How to Pick a Buyer When You Need to Sell a House Fast

 The ‘i’ in iBuyer stands for instant because of how fast they’re able to make an offer on your home.
 Most iBuyers quickly assess your home remotely using data and public records.
 Their business model requires them to calculate the home’s value based on current condition and make you a fast offer.
 Usually the whole process takes a couple of days.
 But with most iBuyers, the offer price comes before anyone has seen the house.
 So you may see significant changes to the original offer after a home inspection.

 Not every off-market buyer operates in the same way.
 More traditional off-market buyers may rely on local market expertise or in-person inspections to come to an offer.
-At Sundae, for example, our offers use a combination of data and market intelligence, as well as the input from an experienced Market Expert.
-Offers are not made until the Market Expert has a chance to walk through your house and see it live (or via virtual tour).
+At Sundae, for example, our experienced Market Experts will walk sellers through the entire process.
+After your Market Expert has had a chance to walk through your house and see it live (or via virtual tour), they will help you list your home on Sundae’s marketplace.

 Whether it’s through an iBuyer or more traditional type of off-market property investor, you should expect a lower price off market than a market listing.
 This is typically because off-market offers do not include closing costs, commissions, seller concessions, and other transactional expenses.
 You’ll need to understand how to calculate net proceeds before you can determine what house selling option results in the highest profits.